chrisanthropic/packer-kali-ec2/README.md

 * AWS account

 ## About the AMI
-First we start with the official Offensive Security [https://www.kali.org/news/kali-linux-amazon-ec2-ami/](Kali AMI) (ami-42fa462a) then we update it to Kali 1.1.
+First we start with the official Offensive Security Kali AMI [ami-42fa462a](https://www.kali.org/news/kali-linux-amazon-ec2-ami/) then we update it to Kali 1.1.

 ## How to use
 Add your AWS Acess_Key/Secret_Key to the kali.json template here: